joaosilvapl/Jira-hamster/README.md

 # Jirasol

-Jirasol - a chrome extension for improving productivity when working with Jira on a Chrome browser.
+An extension to Google Chrome's browser for boosting productivity while working with Jira.